mpfullstack/coneecta-front-gatsby/README.md

     ```
 1.  **SETUP.**

-    Create the necessary .env files in the root directory of the project.
+    Create the necessary .env files in the root directory of the project with the content below.

     **.env.development** file to work locally for development
     **.env.production** for production builds